tomasmcguinness/matter-nrf-dual-temperature-sensor/Firmware/README.md

 ## Compiling

-To compile the application for the nRF52840dk
+To compile the application for the nRF54L15

 ```
 west build -b nrf54l15dk/nrf54l15/cpuapp --pristine -- -DFILE_SUFFIX=release
 ```

+and to flash it to the board, run

 ```
 west flash